teamUBUNTU/Doc-Assist-BOT/README.md

 <li>Backend: Python + Flask
 <li>Frontend: Html,css
 <li>Model : RandomForest from sklearn library for the disease prediction.
-The model has been pretrained on a dataset of 4920 trials with 132 symptoms and 41 diseases.NLP lbrabry was used for the pre processing for the user input
+The model has been pretrained on a dataset of 4920 trials with 132 symptoms and 41 diseases.NLP librabry was used for the pre processing for the user input

 <li>Dataset: Add Kaggle link